11ty/11ty-website/src/docs/plugins/image.md

 ### Process images as Data Files

-{% addedin "2.0.0-canary.10" %} _Nontraditional use case._ Eleventy’s [Custom Data File Formats](/docs/data-custom/) features an example of [processing Images as data files](/docs/data-custom/#feed-exif-image-data-into-the-data-cascade) to feed into the Data Cascade.
+{% addedin "2.0.0-canary.10" %} _Nontraditional use case._ Eleventy’s [Custom Data File Formats](/docs/data-custom/) features an example of [processing Images as data files to feed EXIF data into the Data Cascade](/docs/data-custom/#feed-exif-image-data-into-the-data-cascade).
 You can use the same feature to add the metadata stats returned from the Image utility directly to the Data Cascade for use in your templates.

 * Benefits:
   * Processing happens in the data cascade so this works in any template language.